WordPress/openverse/documentation/projects/proposals/publish_dataset/20230719-implementation_plan_initial_data_dump.md

 - `s3_bucket`: (Optional) The S3 bucket to publish the files into, under the prefix `data-dump/YYYY-MM-DD`.
-This will default to the same bucket as the ingestion TSVs, primarily for local testing.
+This will default to the same bucket as the ingestion TSVs for local testing.
 - `query`: (Optional) The query to be handed into `odbc2parquet`, formatted with the media type.
-By default this will be `SELECT * FROM {media_type}`.
+By default, this will be `SELECT * FROM {media_type}`.
 - Any additional parameters to be handed into `odbc2parquet` (not defined here as testing & exploration will be necessary during development).
 These should have sensible defaults, but can be overridden.